Hill: Beinn Trilleachan

 steep hill yesterday -

-Looking across to steep ascent of Stob Dubh (zoomed):
+Looking across to steep ascent of Stob Dubh (zoom):

 Inversion-covered Loch Etive from summit of Beinn Trilleachan: